What to Pack for a Cold Weather Trip

 Here is what I recommend packing, which you can modify based on the activities and duration of your trip:

 LONG SLEEVE INNERWEAR — depending on the temp and the activity, I almost always would put a long sleeve shirt over a tank and underneath my coat.
 Or instead of a tank, I go for a long sleeve bodysuit.
 Click here for my favorite one!
 If it’s in stock in your size, grab it FAST, it’s almost always sold out.

 SWEATERS — depending on how cold it is where you are going, you should make a decision as to whether you want to bring more sweaters and less coats (for not-so-freezing-places) or less sweaters and more coats (for places you’ll likely be wearing your coats most of the time).
 Two sweaters that I very highly recommend; one from Canada Goose and one from Everlane.
-Click here for the Canada Goose sweater and click here for the Everlane sweater.
+Click here for the Canada Goose sweater and click here for the Everlane sweater (it comes in a million different colors, too!).
 The Canada Goose is a bit pricey but I swear it is SO amazing.

 SWEATSHIRTS — I bring a crewneck sweatshirt or two if I am going to be hiking or doing other outdoor activities.
 If not, I generally stick to just sweaters since they look nicer.

 FLANNELS — I am ride or die for Rails button downs, buying new ones each year.
 They are very warm and an easy way to look a little more presentable than a plain old tee.
 I resort to these a lot on less adventurous days (strolling around town, shopping, etc.) as well as for dinners.
 Click here to check pricing and availability.